VolkovLabs/volkovlabs.io/docs/grafana/business.md

 # Business Dashboard

-25% of the 10 million Grafana user base uses it for business intelligence, sensor data, and the Internet of Things process control.
+25% of the 10 million Grafana user base uses it for business intelligence, sensor data, and the Internet of Things(IoT) process control.
 To integrate with various systems, Grafana relies on Community plugins.

 ## How to create your Business Grafana dashboard

-In this video Daria explained how to create your first Grafana dashboard with detailed step-by-step instructions for many Grafana panels, such as bar chart, bar gauge, single stat, base64, pdf, and geomap.
+In this video, Daria explained how to create your first Grafana dashboard with detailed step-by-step instructions for many Grafana panels, such as bar chart, bar gauge, single stat, base64, pdf, and Geomap.

 <iframe width="100%" height="500" src="https://www.youtube.com/embed/HNCKbGfAU0Q" title="How to create your Business Grafana dashboard | Step by step for analysts | Grafana Tutorial" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>